-We ARE nature, and to separate ourselves from the larger part of who we are is a source of many ailments.
+We spend so much time looking at the world through computer screens and car windows as if we are living in a bubble that is separate from nature.
+We are nature, and to separate ourselves from the larger part of who we are is a source of many ailments.
 Being connected online, with family, with friends, is very important but being connected with the trees, local water sources, birds, the seasons, the stars is essential to a healthy body and mind.

 Nature is often associated with exercise, which is an added benefit to our well-being.
 Whether it is a hike to a mountain-top to watch the sun set, or climbing a tree with a child, we are using our body, muscles, balance and this relieves stress.
 The aspect of adventure is also entwined with nature when we explore a forest, a canyon, or travel down a river in a boat.
 Imagination and awe are unavoidable while staring at the stars, or watching the clouds roll by.
 Understanding our place in nature, as well as the perspective of our finite planet in an endless galaxy of stars gives us meaning.
 The medical establishment is starting to catch on to this basic understanding that nature-lovers have always known.